BlockchainCommons/iOS-GordianCoordinator/README.md

 ## Version History

+### 1.0 (3), August 17, 2022

+* Envelope format has changed, so the app has been updated to use the latest format for requests and responses.

 ### 1.0 (2), August 17, 2022

 * Requests and responses are now based on the Envelope type.